art4711/avlgen/README.md

 I still haven't found a way to fix this.
 There is a mention in an issue that the compiler in tip (1.8?) should be able to deal with this better: https://github.com/golang/go/issues/6011#issuecomment-254303032

+Update: I managed to remove the bounds check by doing a useless `& 1` in a few strategic places, replacing a branch with one useless instruction, but we still get the expensive branch for converting the boolean to int.

 ## Benchmarketing